githedgehog/docs/docs/user-guide/connections.md

 ### Fabric

-Connections between specific spine and leaf, covers all actual wires between a single pair.
+A Fabric Connections is used between specific spine and leaf, it covers all actual wires between a single pair.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2